facebookWhat is Singapore Deposit Insurance Corporation (SDIC) and How Much Am I Insured For?

 • Structured deposits

-Moreover, all your insured deposits placed with that member, are aggregated and insured up to S$75,000.
-So having multiple accounts with a total value of more than S$75,000 in a single bank will still only guarantee up to S$75,000.
+Moreover, all your insured deposits placed with that member are aggregated and insured up to $75,000.
+So having multiple accounts with a total value of more than $75,000 in a single bank will still only guarantee up to $75,000.

 What Is the Policy Owners’ Protection Scheme?

-Like the DI scheme, the Policy Owners’ Protection (PPF) Scheme has been set up to protect policy owners in the event of a failure of a life or general insurer which is a PPF Scheme member.
+Like the DI scheme, the Policy Owners’ Protection (PPF) Scheme has been set up to protect policy owners if a life or general insurer fails, a PPF Scheme member.

 What Is Covered Under the Policy Owners’ Protection Scheme?